Best and cheapest health insurance plans in Ohio

 Health insurance quotes can vary widely based on factors such as how old you are and how much of your medical care the plan covers.

-• Seniors pay more than younger people for individual health insurance.
+- Seniors pay more than younger people for individual health insurance.
 Health insurance quotes become more expensive as you age because you're more likely to need ongoing medical care.
-In Ohio, a 60-year-old pays more than twice as much for a plan than a 40-year-old.
+In Ohio, a 60-year-old pays more than twice as much for a plan as a 40-year-old.

-• If you have a lower income, you'll pay less for health insurance.
+- If you have a lower income, you'll pay less for health insurance.
 That's because subsidies can lower your monthly bill.
-You're eligible for discounts if you earn less than $60,240 as a single person or less than $124,800 as a family of four.
+You're eligible for some level of discounts if you earn less than $62,600 as a single person or less than $128,600 as a family of four.
+However, laws around subsidies could change rapidly in the coming months, and the qualifications could change.

-In Ohio, the average cost of a medical insurance plan after subsidies is $81 per month.
+In Ohio, the average cost of a medical insurance plan after subsidies is projected to be about $182 per month.

 Cheap Ohio health insurance plans by city